With concentrations offered in: Health Informatics and Health Management

 The Student and Exchange Visitor Information System (SEVIS) Form I-20 for F-1 student status or Form DS-2019 for Exchange Visitor (J-1) Status cannot be issued by Augusta University for enrollment in this online program per U.S. immigration regulations.
 Questions?
 Please email International & Postdoctoral Services Office at email@example.com

-Minimum overall GPA of 2.8 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work attempted in which letter grades were awarded.
+Minimum overall GPA of 2.8 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work attempted.

 Minimum of a Bachelor’s degree or equivalent from an accredited college or university.
 To be used to satisfy degree requirement, evaluation of foreign educational transcripts must show degree(s) earned that are the U.S. equivalency of degree(s) required by the program.

 Official transcripts are required from all universities and colleges ever attended.
 In the case of transcripts from international colleges/universities, an official course-by-course transcript evaluation be accepted in lieu of an official transcript.
 Official electronic transcripts should be emailed from the issuing institution to Augusta University's Office of Academic Admissions at firstname.lastname@example.org.

 Alternatively, Augusta University will accept official mailed transcripts in the original, unopened, sealed and stamped/signed envelope from the issuing institution and should be directed to:

 The Office of Academic Admissions

 An official, professional course-by-course evaluation based on official transcripts